I'm developing and will teach the first Massive Open Online Class (MOOC) at UMass Amherst.

 I'm a journalist and I write about journalism.

-Since 2007, I have written extensively about photojournalism, most recently reporting and writing a piece for the NPPA on the Top Five Photojournalism Stories of 2012.
-I've written pieces for News Photographer on subjects from 2008 election photojournalism to new approaches to photography online to the ethics and law of using visuals taken from social media.
+Since 2007, I have written extensively about photojournalism.
+I've reported and written a piece for the NPPA on the Top Five Photojournalism Stories of 2012, and written pieces for News Photographer on subjects from 2008 election photojournalism to new approaches to photography online to the ethics and law of using visuals taken from social media.

-Over the past few years I've written pieces for the Online Journalism Review, too.
+Over the past few years I've written on other journalism subjects, too.
 They include Face Recognition Software, Visual Journalism and a Wary Public, An Ad Buyer's S.E.O.
 Advice for Online News Publishers, What the 'Ground Zero Mosque' Flap Says About the State of Journalism, and Can Bottled Water Save Journalism Online?